openshift/source-to-image/CONTRIBUTING.md

 ## Local development

-STI comes with a `Makefile` which defines following targets:
+S2I comes with a `Makefile` which defines following targets:

-* `build` - is the default target responsible for building STI binary, under the covers it calls `hack/build-go.sh`.
+* `build` - is the default target responsible for building S2I binary, under the covers it calls `hack/build-go.sh`.
 The resulting binary will be placed in `_output/local/go/bin/`.
 * `all` - is synonym for `build`.
-* `test` - is responsible for testing STI, under the covers it calls `hack/test-go.sh`.
+* `test` - is responsible for testing S2I, under the covers it calls `hack/test-go.sh`.
 Additionally you can pass `WHAT` or `TEST` variable specifying directory names to test, eg. `make test WHAT=pkg/build`
 * `check` - is synonym for `test`.